Cravath’s London Office Moves to 100 Cheapside

 Cravath partner Wes Earnhardt, lead attorney for data analytics and e‑discovery Scott Reents, and senior discovery attorney James Canning authored an expert Q&A on best practices for remote depositions, which was published in the April 2023 issue of Practical Law The Journal.
 In the article, Wes, Scott and James highlight considerations for both deposing and defending counsel, including possible challenges presented by the virtual format and how to mitigate them.

-Wes Earnhardt has significant experience leading critical matters for clients in all stages of litigation and across a broad range of practice areas, including antitrust, general commercial disputes, intellectual property, securities litigation, arbitration, and financial restructuring and reorganization.
-His clients have included Atlas Air, Epic Games, ESPN, GTT Communications, Illumina, JPMorgan Chase, PG&E, Qualcomm, Root, Spirit AeroSystems, Starz Entertainment, Time Warner, The Walt Disney Company and Xerox.
+Named a “Litigation Trailblazer” by The National Law Journal and a “Litigation Star” by Benchmark Litigation, Mr. Earnhardt regularly represents clients in their most business‑critical disputes.
+Some of his clients have included Atlas Air, Epic Games, ESPN, GTT Communications, Illumina, Ingevity, JPMorgan Chase, PG&E, Qualcomm, Root, Spirit AeroSystems, Starz Entertainment, Time Warner, The Walt Disney Company and Xerox.

 Antitrust